chris-bailey/spring-microservices-bookstore-demo/README.md

 Note that the tests can be run, but it will take longer to build the packages.

-#### Building Docker image for the Frontend Next.js Application
+#### Building Docker image for the Front-end Next.js Application
-To build the Docker image for the frontend Next.js application, run the following commands from the top-level directory:
+To build the Docker image for the front-end Next.js application, run the following commands from the top-level directory:
 ```sh
 docker build -t microservices-bookstore/nextjs-frontend:latest ./frontend
 ```
-Run this command anytime you want to update the Docker image for the frontend application.
+Run this command anytime you want to update the Docker image for the front-end application.

 ### Deploying the Application
 Deploy the application components in phases to ensure all services are initialized properly: